arcolife/dockerComp/README.md

 **Introduction**

-For the purpose of Distributing computing, scientists across the world have been mostly using pre-configured VM images to let the client volunteer in contributing towards micro-processing tasks  that involve processing of raw data received in chunks over the network.
+For the purpose of Distributed (Scientific) Computing, scientists across the world have been mostly using pre-configured VM images to let the client volunteer in contributing towards micro-processing tasks  that involve processing of raw data received in chunks over the network.